Therapy Principles & Assessments

-*Please note: we can administer specific scales, questionnaires and tests such as the above, but please note I do not provide: letters, assessments or reports for family law or other legal purposes; testing and reports for an autism spectrum disorder diagnosis; ADHD assessments and reports; IQ testing; and other cognitive testing e.g. WISC, WPPSI, WIAT and WAIS.
+*Please note: we can administer specific scales, questionnaires and tests such as the above, but please note we do not provide: letters, assessments or reports for family law or other legal purposes; testing and reports for an autism spectrum disorder diagnosis; ADHD assessments and reports; IQ testing; and other cognitive testing e.g. WISC, WPPSI, WIAT and WAIS.

 A person’s barriers and challenges are from the society they live in rather than from their physical or mental impairment or neurodiversity.
 This includes the built environment and people’s attitudes or stigma that can be significantly disabling.